-A student who has been identified as violating the student code of conduct will meet with the school administration to document information about the incident that was reported.
-The student may also be asked to independently write an account of the identified incident.
-Parents or guardians of the student will be notified, as appropriate, of the incident and may be asked to attend a conference with the school administration.
+A student who has been identified as violating the student code of conduct will meet with the school counselor or administration to document information about the incident that was reported.

-When an unlawful incident or offense occurs, the school administration will notify the University of Hawai'i Campus Security and, if necessary, the Honolulu Police Department.
-An investigation of the reported incident will be conducted by the administration.
-The administration will meet with all concerned individuals: teacher(s), student(s), and anyone else who may have knowledge of, witnessed, or reported the incident.
+An investigation of the reported incident will be conducted by the school counselor or administration.
+The school counselor or administration will meet with all concerned individuals: teacher(s), student(s), and anyone else who may have knowledge of, witnessed, or reported the incident.
 Individuals will be asked to independently verify (orally or in writing) information about the incident.